 This was before the COVID-19 global pandemic dramatically changed the world as we know it.
-Despite being a significant and ongoing resource and public health challenge, North Somerset Council is determined to maximise the benefits of our changed world for decarbonising the transport network and delivering public health resilience and improvement through significant active travel growth.
+Despite being a significant and ongoing resource and public health challenge, North Somerset Council is determined to maximise the benefits of our changed world for decarbonising the transport network and delivering public health resilience (both physical and mental) and improvement through significant active travel growth.
 During peak lockdown, we saw a staggering 364% increase in cycling on some routes and even as we continue to 'reopen' as a district and as a nation, walking and cycling levels overall remain higher than pre-COVID-19 levels.
 The COVID-19 crisis has shown us the importance of underlying good health both physically and mentally and active travel is a very easy way for people to achieve this.
 It also showed the strong supressed demand for active travel; only when motor traffic levels were down to approximately 25% of pre-COVID-19 levels did many people feel it safe enough to cycle on our transport network.
+Indeed, many people have found they can work well at home, at least some of the time, reducing their car dependency.
 Such opportunities and lessons must be harnessed.